Macmod/YesPhish/README.md

 * Moved files that are mostly static into the Docker images instead of the setup.sh script

-* Added the `-k` option to spawn firefox with remote debugging port exposed to the host at address localhost:9XXX to allow for the use of browser automation (for example with puppeteer) to log and control the navigation flow
+* Added the `-x` option to spawn firefox with remote debugging port exposed to the host at address localhost:9XXX to allow for the use of browser automation (for example with puppeteer) to log and control the navigation flow

 * Added the `-l` option to allow the user to choose a language to be set as a custom preference